Shaki, Azerbaijan: Religion

 A home to ancient Caucasian Albanian churches, religion is highly important to the people of Shaki due to its historical religious diversity.
 There are many churches and mosques in the city.
 Some churches such as the Church of Kish in the vicinity of Shaki are thought to be approximately 1,500 years old.
 The Khan's Mosque, Omar Efendi Mosque and Gileili Minaret are considered important places of worship in the city.

 Economy

 During 1850–70, Shaki became international silk production centre.
 More than 200 European companies opened offices in the city, while silkworms to the tune of 3 million roubles were sold to them in a year.

 Shaki possesses a small silk industry and relies on its agricultural sector, which produces tobacco, grapes, cattle, nuts, cereals and milk.
 The main production facilities of Shaki are the silk factory, gas-power plant, brick factory, wine factory, sausage factory, conserve factory, and a dairy plant with its integrated big scale Pedigree Dairy Farm.

-Tourism and shopping

 In 2010, Shaki was visited by 15,000 foreign tourists from all around the world.